 The risk of blood clotting is a bigger concern for some women.
 Overall, the risk is quite low in women using the patch, Dr. Patterson says.
-(As she points out, the risk of blood clots is much greater in pregnant women than it is in women using the patch to prevent pregnancy.)
+(As she points out, the risk of blood clots is much greater in pregnant people than it is in those using the patch to prevent pregnancy.)

 However, the patch does have a slightly higher risk of clots compared to the pill.
 For that reason, avoid it if you:

 “For women with a higher risk of blood clotting diseases, there are safer alternatives, like low-dose birth control pills,” Dr. Patterson says.

 Not all side effects of the birth control patch are negative.
 In fact, some women use the patch mainly for the other benefits that go along with it, like:

 The patch is easy to use: